Skip to main content

 Payroll Cycle

-In Romania, payroll is processed on a monthly basis, with compensation for work conducted between the first and last day of the month typically distributed on the last working day of that month.
+In Romania, payroll is processed on a monthly basis, with compensation for work conducted between the first and last day of the month typically distributed in accordance with the employment contract and the employer’s payroll practice.

 Mercans’ Payroll Capabilities in Romania